 Men suffer from a variety of urological conditions that cause severe pain and could affect their lives in a more negative way.
 Prostate difficulties can increase the risk of incontinence and erectile dysfunction.
-While regular checkups can pinpoint a multitude of the conditions, male patients should visit a urologist at least once a year for an overall examination of the prostate and urinary tract.
+While regular checkups can pinpoint a multitude of conditions, male patients should visit a urologist at least once a year for an overall examination of the prostate and urinary tract.

 Urologists can provide a more accurate diagnosis of these diseases, including cancer, and start treatment at an earlier stage.
 Earlier treatment can eliminate tumors and developments that not only threaten prostate health but could be life-threatening.
 Many men go for years without a diagnosis because not all diseases have immediate symptoms.

 Since not all symptoms are easy to detect, physicians recommend setting up an appointment with a urologist as quickly as possible.
 By reviewing a common condition that affects the prostate, men know what to look for and when to go visit a doctor for treatment.